andreil-spec/LangBuilder/docker_example/README.md

-# Running LangFlow with Docker
+# Running LangBuilder with Docker

-This guide will help you get LangFlow up and running using Docker and Docker Compose.
+This guide will help you get LangBuilder up and running using Docker and Docker Compose.

 ## Prerequisites